BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 that it could have not been that way and it won’t be that way.
-That reflection and remembrance can result in a slight uneasiness, but that is the gateway to that right perspective of recognising the true meaning of *anicca* that the Buddha spoke about. *Anicca* means “subject to change”, it doesn’t mean “changing al the time”, it means “subject to change, against your will , outside of your scope of your control, you are subject to it”.
+That reflection and remembrance can result in a slight uneasiness, but that is the gateway to that right perspective of recognising the true meaning of <span lang="pi">*anicca*</span> that the Buddha spoke about.
+<span lang="pi">*Anicca*</span> means “subject to change”, it doesn’t
+mean “changing al the time”, it means “subject to change, against your will , outside of your scope of your control, you are subject to it”.

-Understanding *anicca*, understanding “being subject to change” means letting go, it means preventing yourself from assuming that you are holding on.
+Understanding <span lang="pi">*anicca*</span>, understanding “being subject to change” means letting go, it means preventing yourself from assuming that you are holding on.

 Often you will get given advice to just let go, but “just let go” is not a matter of choice.
 Even *holding* is not a matter of choice.
 It’s the